-In 2010 a group of young men in Jacksonville, Florida had an encounter with what they think were Hellhounds.
+In 2010 a group of young men in Jacksonville, Florida, had an encounter with what they thought were Hellhounds.

 The guys were messing around at a local baseball park at night.
 As they walked from one part of the park to another, they felt the temperature drop suddenly and significantly.

-One witness described the encounter as being like staring death in the face; he felt a primal fear like he had never felt before.
+One witness described the encounter as being like staring death in the face; he felt a primal fear as he had never felt before.

 The creature began to run towards them and then prepared to climb the fence that separated them.
 It pulled its right hind leg over its body and, twisting its spine very unnaturally, grabbed the top of the fence and lifted itself over.